KumG/PolyrightSDK/README.md

 The Polyright SDK simplifies the integration of polyright functionalities into a third-party system.
 All necessary methods to authenticate user, read cards and do polyright or TWINT transactions through the polyright platform are provided.
 The security is managed on the Polyright platform.

+## Glossary

+- Polyright system: A Polyright Manager installation, installed on a customer server (on premises)
+- Polyright platform: Cloud website connected to multiple systems

 ## Functionalities